-It’s secure on the bike, light and small and one for the more minimalist rider – but even with just 0.5l capacity there is still room for a road inner tube, a couple of tyre levers and a CO2 canister.
+The Gike is secure on the bike, light and small, and one for the more minimalist rider – but even with just 0.5l capacity there is still room for a road inner tube, a couple of tyre levers and a CO2 canister.

-It’s the usual three Velcro strap attachment and there’s a small Velcro mesh pocket inside.
-The ‘water-repellent’ polyester lived up to its name, although we’d have liked reflective details as well as a light loop.
+It’s the usual three Velcro straps attachment and there’s a small Velcro mesh pocket inside.
+The water-repellent polyester lived up to its name, although we’d have liked reflective details as well as a light loop.

 Lezyne Aero Caddy

 - Weight: 141g

 - Price: £32 / $35 as tested

 If you like to carry more than the bare minimum – perhaps adding an energy bar or two to the usual tools, tube and CO2 cannisters – then the Aero Caddy’s 1.1-litre capacity might be for you.
 It’ll take wider inner tubes, has a Velcro-secured inner pocket, a mesh pocket and an internal key loop.

 The zip is waterproof, it has reflective logos and a light loop, and it appears tough and well made.